monahanna/TicTacToe.-Project/projectroadmap.md

-# Project Roadmap
+# Sprint 1:
-- [x] Join KSU IS organization and create team
+- [x] Proposed a topic and submitted it for approval.
-- [x] Create Readme file and commit changes
+- [x] Awaiting approval.
-- [x] Find at least one source code
+- [x] Joined KSU-IS.
-- [ ] Submit Final project (Due May 8)

-#This is also a comment to show i made a change to my project road map
+- [x] Created a repository on GitHub.
+- [x] Developed a README.md and projectroadmap.md.
+- [x] Researched similar repositories within the organization related to the program.